The Best Spanish Lesson Plans Begin with an Enticing Hook

 There’s no hook.

-Nothing to suck you into paying attention so you forget that you’re tired, sick, didn’t finish that task you were working on before you had to come here and listen to me.
+Nothing to suck you into paying attention so you forget that you’re tired, sick, or distracted because you didn’t finish that task you were working on before you had to come here and listen to me.

 Is that better?

-Every successful screen-writer and author knows if he doesn’t captivate your interest in the first minute, he’s lost you.
+Every successful screenwriter and author knows if she doesn’t captivate your interest in the first minute, she’s lost you.

 When students come to us, they are distracted, tired, overwhelmed, worried about boyfriend/girlfriend issues, stressed.
 Some haven’t eaten or have trauma at home.
-How are you going to reel them into a lesson?
+How are we going to reel them into a lesson?

-I begin every lesson with a meme, joke, visual, or ANYTHING humorous related to the day’s lesson.
+I begin every lesson in my Spanish class with a meme, joke, visual, song, video, or ANYTHING humorous related to the day’s lesson.
 I get many of these from this Pinterest Board.
 I have labeled most of the memes according to the vocabulary or grammar concept we will be studying.
-Not only am I provoking a chuckle, I’m leading my students where I want them to go.
+Not only am I provoking a chuckle, I’m leading my Spanish students where I want them to go.

 As you can see, I include this in my Lesson Plan Template under, “Anticipatory Set” so I don’t forget to include it.